Pregnancy What Ifs // What If My Baby Is Breech?

 · Pregnancy massage can also help with an experienced practitioner, who can relax you and the muscles surrounding baby so give them some space to turn.
 Other alternative therapies such as osteopaths may also help you.
 Again let me know if you’d like to know a wonderful local pregnancy massage practitioner who can help you with this.

-· Swimming and spending some time on all fours (especially with head below hips), some pregnancy yoga on all fours (I can tell you good poses to do) can help give baby some space and keep them from settling in your pelvis in the breech position.
+· Swimming and spending some time on all fours (especially with head below hips), some pregnancy yoga on all fours (like cat-cow, swaying hips etc from pregnancy yoga) can help give baby some space and keep them from settling in your pelvis in the breech position.

 · Having a word with baby or using self hypnosis.
 This is said to be about 80% effective.
 It may be difficult to accept that talking is more effective than ‘doing something’, but research shows this to be the case.
 It is very effective if a mother simply talks to her baby herself.
 After all hypnotherapy is only words.
 She strokes her bump gently from the top, going down the left hand side to the bottom, at the same time gently talking to her baby, suggesting that it might like to turn, that it’s easy to turn, that many babies are easily born head down, that she acknowledges it could be in the very best position for him/her.

-I can send you a recorded hyponsis track for helping to encourage a baby to turn if you would like to give this a try.
+If you have done my Hypnobirthing & Birth Preparation course then I have a brilliant resource I can send you.
+I have created and recorded a specific self hypnosis track for helping to encourage a baby to turn if you would like to give this a try.
+Just email me and I’ll send it over.

 · Visualise.
 Get into a relaxed state and visualise baby turning into the correct position.
 From a practical point of view the more we want something and visualise it and feel how we will feel when it happens, we are more propelled to take the action needed.
 I have an MP3 I can send you with a lovely visualisation on.